 Appearance of flea

 I have seen a gazillion cat fleas.
-Not that my cats are infested!
+Not that my previous cats were infested!
+And neither is my current cat: Gabs.
 Far from it.
 They go outside so are bound to pick them up particularly as foxes also go into the garden.

 Cat fleas are amazingly strong and hugely athletic and they move fast.
 They are usually about 2 mm long, shiny, dark brown with long legs.
 They have a hard shell.
 This is their external skeleton.
 When crushed the shell “pops” – not nice.
 Sometimes they are smaller.
 My boy cat who has a single coat gets a few very small fleas.
 Maybe these are sub-adult, I am not sure.
 The flea has no wings but can jump huge distances vertically in relation to its size.
 This allows the flea to jump onto passing host animals.
 Fleas move rapidly through the cat’s fur and when combed out can escape by jumping and moving fast.
 Next, cat flea treatment…